OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

       framework for the chosen language, showing that it correctly implements the specification for the function or component.
     - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the components's performance in minutes, seconds, or milliseconds.
-    - Correctly uses assignment statements, iteration constructs, conditional logic, function invocation, and function recursion in a way that passes the function's test suite, works efficiently, and conveys the intended function's purpose.
+    - Features functions that correctly use the basic building blocks of the chosen programming language in a way that passes the function's test suite, works efficiently, and conveys the function's intended purpose.
     - Correctly performs file and console input and output, ensuring that all input and output is displayed and stored correctly, is not corrupted, and is processed efficiently.